One in five drivers have had their car damaged by speed bumps, new research has revealed.

 Yet in confused.com’s poll of 2,000 drivers, only two in five said speed bumps caused too much damage to cars – and only 28 per cent said they should be more clearly signposted, which leaves a clear majority of drivers who aren't taking issue with them.

 Most tellingly of all, 19 per cent of drivers admitted they didn’t slow down for speed bumps – which is coincidentally similar to, and in fact slightly lower than, the proportion whose cars were damaged.

 Yes, sometimes. confused.com also made a Freedom of Information request to find out how much councils had paid out to drivers for damage caused by speed bumps.
 The figure was £35,000 across the UK between 2015 and 2017, which sounds a lot, but is only around 250 successful claims – fewer than one per county per year.

 You would usually need to prove that the speed bump is illegal, for example the wrong size or in the wrong place.
 The Highways (Road Humps) Regulations 1999, which are available online, set out the rules speed bumps need to comply with.

 Some London roads have introduced virtual speed bumps – two-dimensional optical illusions which involve black and white patterns painted onto the road, making it look like there is a bump when it is actually flat.
 Whether they are more widely adopted remains to be seen.

 Here at Carwise Group, we deal with all manner of car maintenance needs, from minor repairs to regular car servicing.
-If you’ve fared badly on the roads and need our car repair services, pop down to our Maidstone, Harlow and Dunstable dealership and we’ll get it performing at its best again.
+If you’ve fared badly on the roads and need our car repair services, pop down to our Maidstone and Harlow dealership and we’ll get it performing at its best again.